wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 It takes 1 second to read an input file, and then a task computes for 4 seconds.
-Using overlap of I/O and computation, the execution time is thus 17 second (only the first file read is not overlapped with computation).
+Using overlap of I/O and computation, the execution time is thus 17 seconds (only the first file read is not overlapped with computation).
 This is a great utilization of a single core.
 But what can we gain by  running on multiple cores?

 Let's say now that we have 4 cores.
-One option is for all 4 tasks to start at the same time, in which case they all read their input at the same time from disk.
+One option is for all 4 tasks to start at the same time, in which case they all read their input data at the same time from disk.
 They split the disk bandwidth evenly, and thus it takes 4 seconds for each task to read its input.
 Then each task computes for 4 seconds on its own core.
 So the program runs for 8 second on the 4 cores.
 This execution is